AKB48: Documentaries

 Four AKB48 documentaries have been released in theaters since 2011.
 The first, Documentary of AKB48 – To Be Continued, was released in Japan on January 22, 2011 and on DVD in North America on December 1.
 The second, Documentary of AKB48: Show Must Go On Shōjo-tachi wa Kizutsuki Nagara, Yume wo Miru, was released on January 27, 2012 and earned $3,984,152 at the Japanese box office.
 The third, Documentary of AKB48: No Flower Without Rain: Shōjo Tachi wa Namida no Ato ni Nani o Miru?, was released on February 2, 2013 and earned $2,269,118 at the Japanese box office.
 The fourth, Documentary of AKB48 The Time has come Shōjo-tachi wa, Ima, Sono Senaka ni Nani wo Omou?, was released on July 4, 2014 and (as of July 13, 2014) grossed $984,757 at the Japanese box office.
 Each film chronicled events and issues encountered by the group during the previous year.
 The most recent film was Sonzai Suru Riy: Documentary of AKB48 was released on July 8, 2016.

 Manga and anime

 The manga AKB49: Ren'ai Kinshi Jōrei revolves around AKB48, featuring group members in the story as supporting characters.

 The 2012 anime series AKB0048 is a science-fiction series based on the group, with production supervised by Yasushi Akimoto.
 Nine characters in the anime are voiced by members of AKB48 and its sister groups.
 First airing in Japan in the spring of 2012, a second season was broadcast in 2013.

+A manga titled AKB48 Murder Case (AKB48 殺人事件), published in nine chapters in manga magazine Weekly Shōnen Sunday in the summer of 2012, conceived by Yasushi Akimoto, written by Case Closed (Detective Conan) creator Gosho Aoyama and drawn by Masaki Gotou, was part of a promotional campaign for Ezaki Glico's Ice no Mi fruit candy ice confection.
+The campaign also featured a series of commercials and a website.
+Atsuko Maeda, about to graduate from the group and dreaming of a career as a private detective, has to find out which of the many girls in AKB48 is responsible for the murders of three of the groups' best-known members.